-The American Journal of Preventive Medicine also reported on how advertising affects teen smoking rates:
+Another study also reported on how advertising affects teen smoking rates:

-Smoking and Health
+Teen Smoking and Health

-According to recent reports, people who start smoking at a younger age will develop a more severe addiction to nicotine than those who start at a later age.
+According to reports, people who start smoking at a younger age will develop a more severe addiction to nicotine than those who start at a later age.
 Adolescents who have smoked at least 100 cigarettes report that they would like to quit, but can't.

 But here's the good news: Even though it is hard to quit, the benefits of quitting begin almost immediately.